abidanm1000/SSIMS/README.md

 # SSIMS
-## Savory Sandwiches Information Managemnent System
+## Savory Sandwiches Information Management System
 - Download and unzip to view this project.
 - May need DB Browser (SQLite) to use.